-The pumpkin in this recipe isn’t overpowering, but it does provide a delicious earthy flavor that’s enhanced with light sweetness.
+The pumpkin in this recipe isn’t overpowering, but it does provide a delicious earthy flavor that’s enhanced with light sweetness and orange zest.
 You can enjoy it as a standalone delight, topped with dairy-free buttery spread or even jam.
 I love wild blueberry jam with cornbread.
 Or you can serve it as a side with your favorite chili.
 It is positively delicious with this Sweet Potato, Black Bean & Bacon Chili.

 By ingredients, this recipe is dairy-free / non-dairy, nut-free, peanut-free, optionally soy-free, and vegetarian.